 Use Google’s Image Search tool to do a reverse image search on your infographic.
 If you find anyone using your infographic without linking back to it, politely reach out to them and ask them to include a link back to your site or remove your infographic.

-Here at IGW, we have a team of professional content creators and design specialists who spend day after day creating effective infographics.
-We have helped brands just like yours create a solid infographic backlink strategy, and we’re ready to help you, too!
+Here at IGW, we have a team of professional content creators and design specialists who help brands just like yours create a solid infographic backlink strategy.
 Contact us today to learn more about creating infographics for marketing and getting backlinks to boost the SEO value of your visual marketing efforts.